gsarankumar29/gcp-sre-voice-dispatcher/README.md

 When using simulation mode, no real phone call is placed.

-Pub/Sub Message Format
+📩 Pub/Sub Message Format

-The Pub/Sub message contains incident information.

-Example:
+Example incident message:

 {
   "incident_id": "cloud-run-pubsub-001",